wombleton/gitlaw-nz/acts/R/Registered Architects Act 2005.md

     *   (i) the information that must be provided by complainants, and the way in which this information must be evaluated and decisions on whether or not to proceed with the complaint must be made and implemented:

-    *   (j) an investigating committee to investigate complaints about, and inquire into the conduct of, registered architects and former registered architects, and the powers and procedures of that committee under this Act:
+    *   (j) how complaints about the conduct of registered architects or former registered architects must be dealt with, including---

-    *   (k) a disciplinary committee to hear complaints and matters referred to it by the investigating committee, and the powers and procedures of that committee under this Act:
+        *   (i) the procedure for appointing a person or persons to investigate, and report on, a complaint:

+        *   (ii) the requirement that at least 1 person appointed for the purpose specified in subparagraph (i) must not be a member of the Board:

+        *   (iii) the procedure of the Board in determining a complaint:

+    *   (k) how a matter about the conduct of registered architects or former registered architects that is raised by the Board's own inquiries must be dealt with:

-    *   (l) the way in which a disciplinary matter must be considered and decided on, and the way in which decisions on that matter must be implemented:
+    *   (l) how decisions on a complaint or inquiry must be implemented:

     *   ###### Rule-making procedures